openhab/org.openhab.binding.zwave/doc/benext/molite_0_0.md

 ### Parameter 9: Light table 80 %

 Light table 80 %
-If a LDR resistance measured lower then this value the returned light percentage is 80%.

-See chapter light table for more information.
+<p&gtIf a LDR resistance measured lower then this value the returned light percentage is 80%.</p&gt <p&gtSee chapter light table for more information.</p&gt
 Values in the range 0 to 85 may be set.

 The manufacturer defined default value is ```85```.